gsmainclusivetechlab/mmapi-android-sdk/docs/disbursement/createBatchTransaction.Readme.md

 # Create A Transaction Batch

-The function allows for a new transaction batch to be created`
+`Here, createBatchTransaction() creates a POST request to /batchtransactions`

 ### Usage/Examples